Engineering

 Process Manufacturing

-Study process manufacturing and apply your engineering know-how in either chemicals, hydrocarbons and oil refining, or plastics, rubber and cable making, or mineral products. more...
+Study process manufacturing to understand its intricacies.
+Apply your engineering expertise to chemicals, hydrocarbons, oil refining, plastics, rubber, cable making and mineral products. more...

 Entry requirements